Writing a Dynamic Inventory Script for Ansible

 This allows your playbooks to target one or more groups at a time, while keeping a comprehensive list of all your servers (and you can also have sub-groups, attach variables to different hosts, and other cool stuff)

-But what if your hostnames or IPs are more ephemeral?
-Maybe this morning you’d have webserv01-webserv05 but this afternoon you might have webserv09-webserv13 or some other random combination.
+or some other random combination.
 You might have some method of gathering the host information, then you could update the hosts file manually or even have some script that does it.
 But if your hosts are changing all the time, why even worry about keeping a static file updated?
 Isn’t there some way to just tell Ansible at runtime what hosts to act on?

 Well yes there is.

-Ansible allows you to pass a script as a parameter to the inventory flag (-i) when running the ansible-playbook command.
-This means you could run
+Ansible allows you to pass a script as a parameter to the inventory flag (-i

 ansible-playbook playbooks/build_everything.yml -i my_inventory_script.py

-and instead of reading from a hosts file, it will read the output (a JSON object) from your script use that as the hosts list, overriding any hosts files you might have specified in ansible.cfg or via environment variables.
+and instead of reading from a hosts file, it will read the output (a JSON object) from your script use that as the hosts list, overriding any hosts files you might have specified in ansible.cfg

 Example